nya3jp/tast/docs/test_dependencies.md

 *   `autotest-capability:foo` - An [Autotest capability] named `foo`.
 See below.
 *   `biometrics_daemon` - The ability to process fingerprint authentication.
     This implies the presence of the `biod` package.
+*   `breakpad` - Whether the platform supports the breakpad crash handler for Chrome.
 *   `camera_720p` - The ability to capture video with frame size 1280x720.
 *   `camera_legacy` - Using [Linux Video Capture] in Chrome, and [Camera HAL1]
     in Android if ARC++ is available.